mpeeples2008/ArchNetSci/_book/index.md

 #> [1] 10
 ```

-R uses `( )` for bracketing groups of operations to set the order of operations.
+R uses `( )` for bracketing groups of operations.
 These can be nested to do more complex mathematical operations or to determine the order of operations.
 For example compare the two equations below:

 ```r